 “The Happy Meal must simply evolve with the times.”
 However, evolution does not always imply radical change.
 “It meant a little ripping, folding, and sliding for us,” the company explained.

-Furthermore, The Happy Goggles soon released a game called Slope Stars, which allows children to ski down a mountain while using 360-degree views.
+Furthermore, The Happy Goggles soon released a game called Slope Stars, allowing children to ski down a mountain with 360-degree views.
 The Swedish Ski Team has also endorsed the game, demonstrating their commitment to its quality.

 So What Can You Learn From All This?

 As we’ve seen, there are numerous ways for brands to integrate AR and VR into the online shopping experience.
-However, AR and VR are not required to be directly linked to the sales process.
+However, AR and VR are not required to be directly linked to sales.